metiviem/rscons/doc/user_guide.md

 end
 ```

-It is also perfectly valid to perform a different operation in the subsidiary
+It is also perfectly valid to perform different task(s) in the subsidiary
 script from the one being performed in the top-level script.
 For example, in a project that requires a particular cross compiler, the
 top-level `configure` script could build the necessary cross compiler using a